18 best Orlando hotels with pools, water slides, and water parks

 Loews Portofino Bay Hotel has three unique pool areas to choose from (Photo: Universal Orlando Resort)

 At the Italy-inspired Loews Portofino Bay Hotel at Universal Orlando Resort, you’ll have access to three pools with European flair.
-For families, the star attraction is the bustling Beach Pool area, which has a water slide modeled after a Roman aqueduct, an adjacent children’s pool, two Jacuzzis, and a sand beach area.
-You can also rent a private cabana at the Villa Pool, which comes with a ceiling fan, refrigerator, and plasma TV, or take a quiet dip at the tranquil Hillside Pool.
+For families, the star attraction is the bustling Beach Pool area, which has a water slide modeled after a Roman aqueduct, an adjacent children’s pool, two hot tubs, and a sand beach area.

 The Grove Resort and Water Park Orlando